Skip to main content

 • args: Optional, list of arguments to pass to the executable.

-• autostart: Whether the service should be started automatically when the brain boots.
+• autostart: Optional, whether the service should be restarted automatically when it exits.
 Default is false.

-• http_gui_port: Optional, port where the service will serve the GUI in case of the webapps.
+• app_route: Optional, port where the service will serve the GUI when launching a web app.

 • display_name: Optional, name of the service to display in the launcher.